jason-yi4/proxmox-homelab/README.md

 ### Start Date: October 2025

-This is a full documentation and history of a personal homelab server project that I started in my 3rd year of university.
+This is a full documentation and history of an ongoing personal homelab server project that I started in my 3rd year of university.
 I began researching about hypervisors, virtualization, VMs, and server administration after a group member in a  course I took piqued my interest.
 Prior to this project, I had never been exposed to virtualization, RAID configurations, hypervisors, or homelabbing as a whole.
 I did have prior experience with UNIX commands and file structure, Linux Mint Cinnamon Edition, networking protocols and IP-reservations, basic firewall configuration, PC building and computer architecture, and rudimentary file storage using Samba.

 <!--Goals Overview-->
 ## Goals